top of page

 COST EFFECTIVENESS:

-• Initial cost-effectiveness analysis shows that Healthier Henscan start improving the lives of hens at $1.42 per hen upon implementation, by the end of year two.
+• An initial internal cost-effectiveness analysis showed that Healthier Hens could start improving the lives of hens at $1.42 per hen upon implementation.

-• Lobbying efforts, if legislation and enforcement is passed, would increase impact to $0.10 per hen over 10 years.
+• Similarly, initial analysis showed that phase two - lobbying efforts, when enforcement follows improved legislation, would decrease the costs to $0.10 per hen.
 Sam Nolan was kind enough to question and investigate their lobbying CEA.

 SIGNIFICANT UPDATES:

 • After an extensive country selection process, Healthier Hens selected Kenya as the pilot country of operations.
 In March 2022, they hired a full-time Country Manager who has helped them connect with 35+ farms, 12 feed mills, 13 government officials and industry leaders, as well as scope 7 of 15 egg farming prevalent counties.
-They have also submitted 26 commercial feed samples for testing as they gather data for their upcoming feed fortification trial.
+They have also got 26 commercial feed samples tested.

-• As they entered year 2 of their operations, the plan was to promote hen welfare knowledge and capacity through farmer workshops, outreach and veterinarian training.
-This endeavored to enable them to conduct a baseline assessment of keel bone fracture prevalence in Kenya, and measure the direct efficacy of dietary interventions on keel bone fractures via pilot feed trials.
+• As they entered year 2 of their operations, the plan was to promote hen welfare knowledge, capacity and network through farmer workshops, outreach and veterinarian training.
+This endeavored to enable them to conduct a baseline assessment of keel bone fracture prevalence in Kenya to test the hypothesis that the issue is prevalent globally.

-• As of March 2023, Healthier Hens will become a volunteer-led organization.
+• As of March 2023, Healthier Hens downscaled and became a volunteer-led organization.
 This difficult decision was made due to the current fundraising landscape, and the belief that it will not change in the near future.
-This means that on-the-ground activities in Kenya will cease and become dormant until further notice.
-The main goals now include transparent reviews of their situation, finalizing farmer and intervention resources, and strategizing potential pivots for long-term impact.
+This means that on-the-ground activities in Kenya were stopped until further notice.
+The main goals then included transparent reviews of their situation, finalizing farmer and intervention resources, fundraising and strategizing potential pivots for long-term impact.

 ACHIEVEMENTS: